Table of contents

 - Increase traffic by 12% each month

-- Increase opt-in rates to 8% on lead magnets
+- Double your opt-in rates on lead magnets

-- Convert 10% of email subscribers to paying customers
+- Convert at least 10% of email subscribers to paying customers

-You may also have more intangible goals such as “boosting engagement” or “increasing brand recognition” that are harder to measure than traffic and lead generation.
+However, you may also have more intangible goals such as “boosting engagement” or “increasing brand recognition” that are harder to measure than traffic and conversions.
+Plus, not all engagement is equal.
+What you do want is more engagement with marketing qualified leads (MQLs) rather than more engagement with just anyone.

-The most important thing to do before you create a single piece of content is to decide what metrics and milestones you will use to track your content performance.
-This all depends on your content goals that we went over in the previous section.
+The most important thing to do before you create a single piece of content is to decide what metrics you will use to track your content performance.

-You also need to set some publishing milestones to help progress towards your content marketing goals.
+You also need consistency.
+To ensure you’re consistent with your content marketing, set some publishing milestones to help progress towards your goals.

 First, the obvious—how often will you publish content?